Farmers like Anthony and Juan Gabriel are celebrated examples of ordinary folk who believe you can do anything you set your mind to.

 The two brothers are the fourth generation behind the wheel of la Biodiversa, a 130-year-old family farm.
 The challenges they face are common for most olive growers, at least in the Andalusia region.
 When they took over the farm in 2005, it was clear they wanted to do what felt right from the start.

 Driven by curiosity, the self-proclaimed dream team went to work.
 They share the same passion for olive oil.
 They started out as professional olive oil tasters and later became specialists in olive farming.
 Anthony is an agricultural engineer and is responsible for the business side.
-John Gabriel is a researcher in chemical engineering at the local university and is eager to learn everything about farming he can get his hands on.
+Juan Gabriel is a researcher in chemical engineering at the local university and is eager to learn everything about farming he can get his hands on.

 The brothers set themselves two goals: 1) Stop the erosion of their soil and 2) Find a way to sell their olive oil at its true price.